Ration truck massacre

-The Ration truck massacre or the 1942 Dili massacre refers to the execution of 14 Australian soldiers and the killing of three others on 20 February 1942 in Portuguese Timor, during Japan's invasion of Timor.
+The Ration truck massacre or the 1942 Dili massacre refers to the execution of 14 Australian soldiers and the killing of three others on 20 February 1942 in Portuguese Timor, during the Japanese invasion of Timor.

 Massacre

 In the early hours of 20 February 1942 around 1,500 Japanese soldiers attacked the 18 Australians stationed at the Dili Airfield, during the attack Fred Smith mortally wounded by a grenade, Bryant Gannon was also killed by a grenade while Merv Ryan was wounded and captured over 8 hours later.
 The same day Reg Alexander was captured as he rode a motorcycle near the airfield and was subsequently executed.
 At least 200 Japanese were killed.

 Later that day 16 Australian soldiers who were driving a ration truck to Dili were ambushed by Japanese soldiers, all 16 were captured and were forced to continue to Dili, four of them were forced to follow the truck on foot.
 While they were near the Comoro River, Dutch soldiers spotted the Japanese and engaged unaware of the captured Australians, the Japanese were able to repel the Dutch attack, and in would then shoot and then bayoneted the four men on foot, one of whom Keith Hayes survived and was rescued by two East Timorese boys and their mother Berta Sandanah Martines, the family would hide him in their home for several days before sneaking him to Australian forces.
-After the 12 men arrived in the Dili, they were taken to the shed of a church near the airfield, the Japanese soldiers decided to execute all but one of the soldiers, they took them to the side of the rode and were shot and or killed with a sword, at least six of the bodies were burnt.
+After the 12 men arrived in the Dili, they were taken to the shed of a church near the airfield, the Japanese soldiers decided to execute all but one of the soldiers, they took them to the side of the road and were shot and or killed with a sword, at least six of the bodies were burnt.
 The bodies were then buried in a shallow grave on the side of the road.
-The only soldier that wasn’t executed was Pvt.
+The only soldier that wasn't executed was Pvt.
 Peter Alexander and was kept alive for interrogation.